ragdolldynamics/ragdoll-maya/docs/pages/documentation/marker.md

 ### Material

-Each marker has a "material" to control how it interacts with other markers.
+Each Marker has a "material" to control how it interacts with other markers.

 <br>

 #### Mass

-How much influence one marker should have over another during contact.
+How much influence one Marker should have over another during contact.

 <video autoplay="autoplay" loop="loop" width="100%">
    <source src="https://user-images.githubusercontent.com/2152766/127736547-195a18f6-6567-4cdc-995e-d6fa0f7ef963.mp4" type="video/mp4">
 </video>

 !!! hint "Pro tip 1 - Misconception about Mass"
     A common misconception in physics is that `Mass` affects how *quickly* something falls to the ground.
-But in Ragdoll - like in real-life - mass is only relevant during interaction with another marker and when forces are applied, like `Guide Strength`.
+But in Ragdoll - like in real-life - mass is only relevant during interaction with another Marker and when forces are applied, like `Guide Strength`.

     Have a look at this video of a bowling ball falling in a vacuum alongside a feather.